Rufus For Real

 Why do you let the chicken rest after roasting?

-Resting gives those flavorful juices time to settle back into the meat so every bite stays juicy.
-Skip it, and you’ll lose that magic.
-Pull the chicken from the oven around 160°F — it’ll rise about 5 more degrees as it rests, landing right in perfection territory.
+Resting allows the juices to redistribute so the chicken stays tender and juicy.
+Pull the chicken from the oven around 160°F; it will continue to rise about 5 degrees as it rests, landing right at the perfect temperature.

 Can I prep the chicken ahead of time?